alistaireverett/pyplume/README.md

 ### Kronebreen Upwelling

 The code used in Halbach et al. (20??) *[add link]* to calculate entrainment at Kronebreen throughout 2017 using pyplume.
-The model is forced with a year long timeseries of discharges calculated using a surface mass balance model ([Pramanik et al. (2018)](https://doi.org/10.1017/jog.2018.80)) and ambient conditions taken from CTD casts close to the terminus.
+The model is forced with a year long timeseries of discharges calculated using a surface mass balance model ([Pramanik et al., 2018](https://doi.org/10.1017/jog.2018.80)) and ambient conditions taken from CTD casts close to the terminus.

 ***To be added soon***